 Sheislane Hayalla claimed that her rival, Carolina Toledo, had bought her Miss Amazonas title, and Hayalla cried foul play during several interviews on Brazilian television.
 Lots of publicity for Miss Hayalla, but it’s not clear if she retained her runner up crown, or whether there was an investigation into the allegation.
 Frankly, I lost interest.

-Have I ever lost my usually calm composure and freaked out publicly?
+Have I ever lost my composure and freaked out?
 Sure, I’m human.
-One doozy of an outburst was directed at my ex-husband during the early days of our marital separation (which felt great!), and the next was due to erupt just before Christmas Day this year, aimed at my new next door neighbor, who was in the habit of leaving her dog home alone for hours and hours.
+One doozy of an outburst was due to erupt just before Christmas Day this year, aimed at my new next-door neighbor, who was in the habit of leaving her dog home alone for hours and hours.
 And no, she doesn’t work outside the home.
-The instant this woman left the house to do whatever she was doing, her large Golden Retreiver, who suffers from severe and extreme separation anxiety (I don’t know what my neighbor suffers from), immediately began howling and barking for hours on end until her owner returned home.
+The instant this woman left the house to do whatever she was doing, her large Golden Retriever, who suffers from severe and extreme separation anxiety (I don’t know what my neighbor suffers from), immediately began howling and barking for hours on end until her owner returned home.
 And I mean hours.
-I tried loud music to drown out the noise (which isn’t conducive to a good writing session), and even tried hunting ear plugs, but I could still hear the lonely pup’s pathetic howls.
+I tried loud music to drown out the noise (which isn’t conducive to a good writing session), and even tried hunting earplugs, but I could still hear the lonely pup’s pathetic howls.
 I work from home and was about to lose my mind when my neighbor began leaving the house in the evenings, which is my favorite time to write.
 I don’t understand how the dog didn’t lose her voice, completely.